kerudev/learning/README.md

   - Home: https://go.dev/
   - Docs: https://go.dev/learn/

-### Arduino
-- Planning on buying a starter kit soon, as that stuff interests me and I want to dip my toes into embedded programming.

 ### assembly
 - Why not?
 - I'd like to learn the NASM (Intel) before GAS (AT&T).